polca/premise/README.md

     pip install premise

-will install the package and the required dependencies.
+will install the package, the required dependencies, and the bundled local GUI.

+After installation, the ``premise-ui`` command is available in the activated environment.

 ``premise`` comes with the latest version of ``brightway``, which is Brightway 2.5.
 This means that ``premise`` will output databases that are compatible with Brightway 2.5.